… to the heart of the Yuri world!

 “Resistance is futile, you will adapt to service us.”

 As previously noted, the Japanese culture magazine Eureka has sprung another of its famous examinations of trends in Contemporary Japanese Visual Culture with a “State of the Yuri” address to the nation.
-A Paetron subscription to Erica Friedman’s Okazu blog will get you an early preview of the full, somewhat-authorized English translation; rumoured to include essays by herself, James Welker and many others.
+A Paetron subscription to Erica Friedman’s Okazu blog will get you an early preview of the full, somewhat-authorized English translation; rumored to include essays by herself, James Welker and many others.
 Dr. Akiko Mizoguchi might have a hand in it too (my machine xlation of her blog is maddeningly imprecise).
 Yuri is being chivied towards another breakout in Japan.

 The James Welker’s synopsis for his essay is telling: